dkthelearner/nestjs-kong-microservice/README.md

 docker-compose -f docker-compose.test.yml up
 ```

-1. to start any service in development mode
+1. to start any service in development modenpm
 ```
 npm start
 ```